lrasata/infra-image-uploader/README.md

-# Image uploader infrastructure - managed with Terraform on AWS
+# File uploader infrastructure - managed with Terraform on AWS

 ## Overview

-This project provides a **Terraform module** that allows clients to upload images securely to AWS.
+This project provides a **Terraform module** that allows clients to upload files securely to AWS.
 It supports **optional malware scanning via BucketAV**, thumbnail generation, and user metadata storage in DynamoDB.
 This infrastrcture is a **100% serveless**.